xadeeb/CodeAlpha_BasicNetworkSniffer/README.md

-# CodeAlpha - Basic Network Sniffer
+# Codec - Basic Network Sniffer

 This project is a simple Python-based network packet sniffer built using the `scapy` library.